rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-primer.md

 ## The Observable API

-One of the goals of the Scala driver is not force users to take on any specific library dependencies which may conflict with the users chosen libraries.
+The Scala driver is free of dependencies on any third-party frameworks for asynchronous programming.
 To achieve this the Scala API makes use of an custom implementation of the Observer pattern which comprises three traits:

 1. Observable
 2. Observer